rafelafrance/traiter/README.md

 # The Traits Database Project![CI](https://github.com/rafelafrance/traiter/workflows/CI/badge.svg)

+## SpaCy Entities vs Traits:
+- A trait is a spaCy entity with custom data attached.
+- We leverage normal spaCy entities to build traits, particularly the phrase ruler, and sometimes we will also use spaCy's NER entities to build traits.

 ## Traiter
 This is the base Traiter information extraction/data mining library used by all client Traiter projects ([traiter_odonata](https://github.com/rafelafrance/traiter_odonata), [traiter_efloras](https://github.com/rafelafrance/traiter_efloras), etc.).
 It contains no runnable code itself.